 - Don't take naps.

-- Don't eat within four hours or drink within two hours of bedtime.
+- Don't eat heavy meals within a couple of hours of bedtime.

-Your lifestyle can have a big impact on how often you get migraines.
+Your lifestyle can have a big impact on how often you get your headaches.
 These tips can help:

 - Don't skip meals.

 - Get regular exercise.

 Why Try Treatments That Aren't Drugs?